rosab0506/pgnx/README.md

 npm install pgnx
 ```

 That's it!
-No additional dependencies needed.
-Prebuilt binaries are included for all platforms.
+Prebuilt binaries included for Linux, macOS, and Windows.
+No dependencies needed!

 ## Quick Start